AndySAnker/POMFinder/README.md

 >>>
 >>> This is a package which takes a directory of PDF files
 >>> or a specific PDF file.
 It then determines the best structural
->>> candidates based of a polyoxometalate catalog.
+>>> candidates based on a polyoxometalate catalog.
 Results can
 >>> be fitted to the PDF.
 ```
-This should output a list of possible arguments for running __POMFinder__ and indicates that it could find the package!
+This should output a list of possible arguments for running __POMFinder__ and indicate that it could find the package!

 ## Usage
-Now that __POMFinder__ is installed and ready to use, lets discuss the possible arguments.
-The arguments are described in
+Now that __POMFinder__ is installed and ready to use, let's discuss the possible arguments.
-greater detail at the end of this section.

 | Arg | Description | Default |
 | --- | --- |  --- |